m99coder/dotfiles/README.md

 - Control Centre > Bluetooth, “Show in Menu Bar”
 - Control Centre > Sound, “Always Show in Menu Bar”
 - Control Centre > Battery, “Show Percentage”
+- General > About, Change “Name” to whatever suits you
 - Lock Screen > Start Screen Saver when inactive, “Never”
 - Lock Screen > Turn display off on battery when inactive, “For 20 minutes”
 - Lock Screen > Turn display off on power adapter when inactive, “For 20 minutes”